robin-hartmann/template-js-node/README.md

 ## Features

 - Automatic code checking with TypeScript an ESLint
-- Automatic formatting and fixing with Prettier
+- Automatic code formatting and fixing with Prettier
 - Integration with Visual Studio Code
   - Matching settings
   - Launch and debug code